 Lastly, be sure to get those bonus points with little formalities.

-- Make a hard ask with something like “I would like to discuss this position further in a formal interview.”
+- End with a firm CTA, like: “I would like to discuss this position further in a formal interview.”
 Trust me.
 Be bold!